- Individual flats generally require smaller heat pumps

 Next steps

-If you live in a flat with little or no access to outdoor space, you might want to look at an electric alternative to a heat pump.
+Remember, an air-source heat pump is probably your best option if you’re in a small flat with a balcony or garden.
+If you live in a flat with little or no access to outdoor space, consider looking at an electric alternative to a heat pump.

-However, if you’re a landlord who owns an entire block of flats, which has some land attached to it, then you could have the option to install a larger air source or ground source heat pump.
+However, if you’re a landlord who owns an entire block of flats that has some land attached to it, then you could have the option to install a larger air source or ground source heat pump.

 If you want to find out more about which heat pump is best for your property, we can help.

-Simply fill in our form and we’ll pass them onto the professional heat pump installers.
+Simply fill in our form, and we’ll pass it on to the professional heat pump installers.
 They’ll reach out to you directly with quotes and expert advice.

 Summary

-- The average two-bedroom flat needs a 5kW (kilowatt) air source heat pump, or a 4kW ground source heat pump
+- The average two-bedroom flat needs a 4-5kW (kilowatt) air-source heat pump or a 4kW ground-source heat pump.

-- The size of heat pump a flat needs varies, depending on how big and well insulated the flat is.
-Smaller flats need smaller heat pumps, and larger/poorly insulated flats need larger heat pumps
+- The heat pump size a flat needs varies, depending on how big and well-insulated the flat is.
+Smaller flats need smaller heat pumps, and larger/poorly insulated flats need larger heat pumps.

-- Landlords will not be forced to install heat pumps, but it looks like gas boilers will eventually be phased out, so it makes sense to consider your options now.
+- Landlords will not be forced to install heat pumps, but gas boilers will eventually be phased out, so it makes sense to consider your options now.

-- Heat pumps produce some noise while operating, but this is a maximum of 40-60 decibels.
+- Heat pumps produce some noise while operating, but this maximum is 40-60 decibels.
 For context, this is roughly the same noise level as a fridge.